neoforged/Documentation/docs/resources/client/models/items.md

             // The models to submit for rendering
             // Will be drawn in the order they appear in the list List.of(
-                new BlockModelWrapper.Unbaked(
+                new CuboidItemModelWrapper.Unbaked(
                     // Points to 'assets/examplemod/models/item/example_item_1.json'
                     Identifier.fromNamespaceAndPath("examplemod", "item/example_item_1"),
-                    // A list of tints to apply Collections.emptyList()
+                    Optional.empty(),
+                    Collections.emptyList()
                 ),
-                new BlockModelWrapper.Unbaked(
+                new CuboidItemModelWrapper.Unbaked(
                     // Points to 'assets/examplemod/models/item/example_item_2.json'
                     Identifier.fromNamespaceAndPath("examplemod", "item/example_item_2"),
-                    // A list of tints to apply Collections.emptyList()
+                    Optional.empty(),
+                    Collections.emptyList()
                 )
             )